 Parking cars, trailers, boats or other vehicles on nature strips or reserves is not permitted.
 Park within your property or on the road against the curb.

-Property owners are required to mow the naturestrip in front of their property.
+Property owners are required to mow the nature strip in front of their property.

-Emergency services such as the police, fire brigade and ambulance all rely on our residential properties having street numbers that are able to be read quickly when attended to a crisis.
+Owners have a legal requirement to clearly display the street number on their property.
+Emergency services such as the police, fire brigade and ambulance all rely on residential properties having clearly visible street numbers.

 Property owners are required to keep their land free of any items that may be deemed unsightly or detrimental to the amenity of the neighbourhood.

-Phone: (03) 8470 8888
+Phone: 03 8470 8888